 Shawn Sullivan v United States of America and SSHD EWHC 1680 (Admin) – Represented requested person wanted for historic sex offences alleged to have been committed in Minnesota in 1994.
 Requested person discharged by High Court on Article 5 ECHR grounds, having successfully argued that the ‘civil commitment’ process in the State of Minnesota following conviction for the extradition offences would amount to unlawful detention.

-Inquest into the death of Joan and John Stirland before Deputy High Court Judge Karon Monaghan – The Stirlands were under police protection at the time of their murder by members of the notorious Gunn organised crime group in Nottingham.
+Inquest into the death of Joan and John Stirland – Ben acted for two senior police officers who were responsible for providing witness protection to the deceased at the time of their murder by members of the notorious Gunn organised crime group in Nottingham.
+The Inquest was heard by the Deputy High Court Judge Karon Monaghan QC.

-R (Serious Fraud Office) v Asil Nadir (Central Criminal Court, 2012) – Ben also advised and represented Polly Peck auditors BDO Stoy Hayward in the Old Bailey trial of Asil Nadir.
+R (Serious Fraud Office) v Asil Nadir (Central Criminal Court, 2012) – Ben advised and represented Polly Peck auditors BDO Stoy Hayward in the Old Bailey trial of Asil Nadir before Mr Justice Holroyde.

 R v Graham Simkin and Zakia Sharif (Central Criminal Court, January 2012) – Prosecuted former partner of US law firm Fulbright & Jaworski LLP, Graham Simkin and his partner Zakia Sharif, the firm’s head of administration, at the Old Bailey.
 In a case that attracted national press coverage, both defendants were alleged to have submitted false expenses claims for £100,000s for personal expenditure such as exotic foreign holidays and beauty treatments.
 Graham Simkin also pleaded guilty to falsely billing Fulbright & Jaworski LLP client’s on his own account.